Studies Reveal Natural Vitamins C, D, E, B

 A third way to take B-vitamins as natural vitamins is to choose a balanced whole food multivitamin.
 B-vitamins taken within the formulation of a featured multivitamin should be well balanced:

 Scientific evidence supports the benefits of taking four supplements of natural vitamins, C, D, E and the B-group.
 Below are the featured supplement links:

 Vitamin C. A sustained release 500 mg supplement

 Vitamin D. A multivitamin containing 1000 IU (250% DV) vitamin D per serving.
 Also available as a 1000 IU Vitamin D-3 supplement by itself

 Vitamin E. A 400 I.U, d-alpha tocopherol concentrate and mixed tocopherols concentrate with 65 mcg of selenium and 38 mg of grapeseed extract

 Vitamin B-group A complex B vitamin that contains all eight of the B’s-in balance the same as they are found in nature

 A multivitamin.
 A multivitamin containing the full complex of B’s formulated for adults 50+, without vitamin K, or with vitamin K

-The following link demonstrates the difference in the products developed by the featured manufacturer versus the competition (once you reach the page, click on the words Naturally Safe Proven Effective again to play the video):
+The following 2-minute video demonstrates the difference in the products developed by the featured manufacturer versus the competition:

 Natural Vitamins Disclaimer: Health statements on this natural vitamins page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.